wayblueorg/wayblue/README.md

 Fedora and uBlue provide excellent base images and tooling for immutable image building.
 Aside from sway however, there aren't images available for wayland compositors.
 This repo aims to provide those images and provide them with sane defaults.

 For more info on uBlue and BlueBuild, check out the [uBlue homepage](https://universal-blue.org/) and the [BlueBuild homepage](https://blue-build.org/).

+## Customization

+If you want to add your own customizations on top of wayblue, you are advised strongly against forking.
+Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a wayblue image.
+This will allow you to apply your customizations to wayblue in a concise and maintainable way, without the need to constantly sync with upstream.

 ## Installation